-Approved by the Transportation Policy Committee on March 16, 2017
+Approved by the Transportation Policy Committee on April 3, 2020

-Approved by the Public Policy Committee on June 4, 2017
+Approved by the Public Policy Committee on May 11, 2020

-Adopted by the Board of Direction on July 29, 2017
+Adopted by the Board of Direction on July 11, 2020

-- collaboration among separate transportation agencies;
+- Collaboration among separate transportation agencies;

 An appropriately planned and designed intermodal transportation system is widely recognized as the catalyst to building and maintaining economically, socially, and environmentally successful communities.
 Federal regulations support that idea, requiring that each state carry out a continuing, comprehensive, and intermodal statewide transportation planning process.
 Plans and programs should lead to the development and operation of an integrated intermodal transportation system that facilitates the efficient, economically beneficial movement of people and goods.